Hatem43/parkingcalculation/README.md

-# parkingcalculation
-This project for calculation of car parking on (AM /PM)
+Automation testing using Shaft for calculation of car parking on (AM /PM)